allegroai/clearml-docs/docs/faq.md

 **Why can't I access my ClearML Server when I run my code in a virtual machine?** <a id="vm_server"></a>

-When executing experiments inside a virtual machine (or container), the network definitions inside the VM are different from those of the host.
+The network definitions inside a virtual machine (or container) are different from those of the host.
 The virtual machine's and the server machine's IP addresses are different, so you have to make sure that the machine that is executing the experiment can access the server's machine.

 Make sure to have an independent configuration file for the virtual machine where you are running your experiments.
 Edit the `api` section of your `clearml.conf` file and insert IP addresses of the server machine that are accessible